Charles Wesley: Ministry

-In 1738 the Wesley brothers had religious experiences: Charles experienced a conversion on 21 May, and John had a similar experience in Aldersgate Street just three days later.
-A City of London blue plaque at 13 Little Britain, near the church of St Botolph, Aldersgate, off St. Martin's Le Grand, marks the site of the former house of John Bray, reputed to be the scene of Charles' evangelical conversion.
+In 1738 the Wesley brothers, both dejected following their unsuccessful mission, had religious experiences: Charles experienced an evangelical conversion (or "renewal of faith") on 21 May and John had a similar experience in Aldersgate Street just three days later.
+A City of London blue plaque at 13 Little Britain, near the church of St Botolph, Aldersgate, off St. Martin's Le Grand, marks the site of the former house of John Bray, reputed to be the scene of Wesley's evangelical conversion.
 It reads, "Adjoining this site stood the house of John Bray.
 Scene of Charles Wesley's evangelical conversion, May 21st 1738".
+Wesley commemorated the first anniversary of his religious experience by composing an 18-stanza poem, with its seventh verse, beginning "O for a thousand tongues to sing", now serving as the opening of a shorter hymn.

-Charles felt renewed strength to spread the gospel to ordinary people and it was around then that he began to write the poetic hymns for which he would become known.
+Wesley felt renewed strength to spread the gospel to ordinary people and it was around then that he began to write the poetic hymns for which he would become known.
 In January 1739, he was appointed as curate to serve at St Mary's Church, Islington, but was forced to resign when the churchwardens objected to his evangelical preaching.
 Later that same year, finding that they were unwelcome inside parish churches, the Wesley brothers took to preaching to crowds in open fields.
 They were influenced by George Whitefield, whose open-air preaching was already reaching great numbers of Bristol colliers.
-From 1740, John and Charles were the joint leaders of the Methodist Revival and evangelised throughout Britain and Ireland.
+Charles Wesley wrote to Whitefield regularly and is mentioned in many of Whitefield's journal entries.
+Whitefield drew from many of Wesley's hymns and even had one written to him by Wesley.
+From 1740, Charles and John were the joint leaders of the Methodist Revival and evangelised throughout Britain and Ireland.
 They were opposed by many Anglican clergy, especially when their appointed lay preachers began to preach in parishes without seeking permission.
-In Newcastle Charles established its first Methodist society in September 1742, and he faced mob violence at Wednesbury and Sheffield in 1743 and at Devizes in 1747.
+In Newcastle upon Tyne, Wesley established its first Methodist society.
+He faced mob violence in Wednesbury and Sheffield in 1743 and at Devizes in 1747.

-Following a period of illness, after 1756 Charles made no more journeys to distant parts of the country, mainly just moving between Bristol and London.
-Increasingly in his later years Charles became the mouthpiece of the so-called 'Church Methodists'—he was strongly opposed to a separation of Methodism from its Anglican roots.
-In the 1780s, he was especially dismayed by his brother's ordination of priests to serve in America (see John Wesley), which he criticised in a published poem.
+Following a period of illness, after 1756 Wesley made no more journeys to distant parts of the country, mainly just moving between Bristol and London.
+Increasingly in his later years, Wesley became the mouthpiece of the so-called "Church Methodists"—he was strongly opposed to a separation of Methodism from its Anglican roots.
+In the 1780s, he was especially dismayed by his brother's ordination of Methodist ministers to serve in America (see John Wesley), which he criticised in a published poem.